Top 7 Medical Schools in Michigan in 2026 (Rankings & Admissions Guide)

 - Interview Format: Traditional panel interviews

-Visit Wayne State School of Medicine Facts and Figures
+Visit Wayne State School of Medicine Class Data and Admissions

 Key Focus Areas: